UKCloud/documentation/articles/azure/azs-sco.md

 For the latest available licences, check the [Service Definition](https://assets.digitalmarketplace.service.gov.uk/g-cloud-10/documents/92406/322910045972626-service-definition-document-2018-09-28-1341.pdf).

 You can bring your own licensing for Red Hat and certain Microsoft application licensing under Microsoft Mobility using software assurance.
-You should inform UKCloud via a Service Request if you're providing your own licensing for a retrospective discount.
+If you're providing your own licensing, you should inform UKCloud (by raising a Service Request via the [My Calls](https://portal.ukcloud.com/support/ivanti) section of the UKCloud Portal) for a retrospective discount.

 For non-UKCloud issued software, you must obey the licensing requirements of the software provider.
 This includes being aware of any constraints around using the software in a virtualised environment.